joshuaboniface/rffmpeg/SETUP.md

    jellyfin1 $ sudo ln -s /usr/local/bin/rffmpeg /usr/local/bin/ffprobe
    ```

-1. Create a directory for the `rffmpeg` configuration at `/etc/rffmpeg`, then copy `rffmpeg.yml.sample` to `/etc/rffmpeg/rffmpeg.yml` and edit it to suit your needs if required.
-Generally, if you're following this guide exactly, you will not need to adjust anything in `rffmpeg.yml`.
+1. Optional: Create a directory for the `rffmpeg` configuration at `/etc/rffmpeg`, then copy `rffmpeg.yml.sample` to `/etc/rffmpeg/rffmpeg.yml` and edit it to suit your needs if required.
+Generally, if you're following this guide exactly, you will not need to install this file or adjust anything in in it.
+If you do require help though, I require debug logging to be enabled via the configuration file, so it's probably best to get this out of the way when installing `rffmpeg`:

    ```
    jellyfin1 $ sudo mkdir -p /etc/rffmpeg